No Tags Found!

 From India, Mumbai

-There has been general feeling that IT sector is not a designated 'industry' and therefore they are not entitled to rights of a 'workman' as promised in ID Act.
-Pl read on --
+There has been a general feeling that the IT sector is not a designated 'industry' and therefore, they are not entitled to the rights of a 'workman' as promised in the ID Act.
+Please read on:

-In the current state of the controversy it is necessary to illumine the rights of the employees and correct legal position.
-Except for supervisory or managerial level employees, all other employees are considered as "workmen" under the ID Act if they perform any manual, skilled, unskilled, technical, operational and clerical work.
-Even as recently as 2016 the Supreme Court in Raj Kumar Vs Director of Education re-iterated that its leading judgement in H.R Adyanthaya Vs. Sandoz (India) Ltd. in 1994 is decisive on the issue of who is a "workman", and succinctly re-stated the ratio that "a person to be workman under ID Act must be employed to do the work of any of the categories, viz., manual, unskilled, skilled, technical, operational, clerical or supervisory.
+In the current state of the controversy, it is necessary to illuminate the rights of the employees and the correct legal position.
+Except for supervisory or managerial level employees, all other employees are considered as 'workmen' under the ID Act if they perform any manual, skilled, unskilled, technical, operational, and clerical work.
+Even as recently as 2016, the Supreme Court in Raj Kumar Vs Director of Education reiterated that its leading judgment in H.R Adyanthaya Vs. Sandoz (India) Ltd. in 1994 is decisive on the issue of who is a 'workman' and succinctly restated the ratio that 'a person to be a workman under the ID Act must be employed to do the work of any of the categories, viz., manual, unskilled, skilled, technical, operational, clerical, or supervisory.
 It is not enough that he is not covered by any of the four exceptions to the definition.
-We reiterate the said interpretation."
+We reiterate the said interpretation.'

 Clearly, no detailed argument is necessary to establish the proposition that an IT Professional performs a skilled function and is a workman.
 Only IT employees employed in supervisory or managerial roles would be exempt from the application of this Act.
-No doubt there are decisions of the Supreme Court which were decided on the unique facts of the case and have caused some confusion on the issue, hence the need to re-state the Court's latest reiteration of the law to dispel any doubt that the IT Sector enjoys no exemption from the law.
-Therefore, to avoid litigation and much acrimony with employees, lay-offs, retrenchments and terminations of employees must be in compliance with the requirements of the ID Act."
-(Are IT Professionals "Workmen" Under The Industrial Disputes Act (ID Act, 1947)? - Employment and HR - India)
+No doubt there are decisions of the Supreme Court that were decided on the unique facts of the case and have caused some confusion on the issue, hence the need to restate the Court's latest reiteration of the law to dispel any doubt that the IT Sector enjoys no exemption from the law.
+Therefore, to avoid litigation and much acrimony with employees, lay-offs, retrenchments, and terminations of employees must be in compliance with the requirements of the ID Act."
+(Source: http://www.mondaq.com/india/x/503158...ct+ID+Act+1947)

-We are reading trade union/associations are being formulated in IT sector too not only in TN but in other states as well.
-So time is not far that red flags are installed in front of granite lazed complexes & hearing of 'inquilab zindabad' in the country.
+We are learning that trade unions/associations are being formulated in the IT sector, not only in Tamil Nadu but also in other states.
+Therefore, the time is not far when red flags will be installed in front of granite-laden complexes, and we may hear chants of 'inquilab zindabad' in the country.

 From India, Bangalore